 WHO WE ARE

 Mangrove forests are one of the most valuable coastal ecosystems on the planet offering many natural services that protect humanity’s best interest.
 However, these ecosystems are depleting rapidly, thus contributing to ecological degradation due to climate change and over development.
-Since 1970, we have lost 3,900 acres of pristine mangrove forests in the Cayman Islands.
-With only 1,500 acres of mangroves left (38%!), we have decided enough is enough and as we fight to protect this important ecosystem.
+We have lost 3,900 acres of pristine mangrove forests in the western area of Grand Cayman.
+With only 1,500 acres of mangroves left (38%!) in this area, we have decided enough is enough and as we fight to protect this important ecosystem.
+In addition, the 8,500 acre Central Mangrove Wetlands - the largest contiguous mangrove forest in the Caribbean - is under serious threat of development.
 We are the Cayman Islands Mangrove Rangers, a team of passionate Caymanians utilizing our diverse skills to protect Cayman mangroves.

 Conservation requires an array of skills hence why our Rangers come from diverse backgrounds from marketing, law, hospitality to videography, and education.
 All of our Rangers are knowledgeable on the scientific functions of mangrove ecosystems in addition to their specialty.
 We value teamwork and the elevation of individual aspirations.
 We aim to develop each other weaknesses and utilize each other strengths as we protect this valuable natural resource.